Quantitative Ecological Genetics (QEcoGen Lab)

 Peer-reviewed articles

 1. Sato Y*, Shimizu-Inatsugi R, Takeda K, Schmid B, Nagano AJ*, Shimizu KK*.
 (2024) Reducing herbivory in mixed planting by genomic prediction of neighbor effects in the field.
-Nature Communications 15:8467. https://doi.org/10.1038/s41467-024-52374-7
+Nature Communications 15:8467. https://doi.org/10.1038/s41467-024-52374-7 [Media release at University of Zurich; EN, DE]

 2. Stockenhuber R, Akiyama R, Tissot N, Milosavljevic S, Yamazaki M, Wyler M, Arongaus AB, Podolec R, Sato Y, Widmer A, Ulm R*, Shimizu KK*.
 (2024) UV RESISTANCE LOCUS 8-mediated UV-B response is required alongside CRYPTOCHROME 1 for plant survival in sunlight under field conditions.
 Plant and Cell Physiology 65:35-48. https://doi.org/10.1093/pcp/pcad113